The Impact Learning Cycle: Building a Culture of Practical Growth in Busy Teams

 The Impact Learning Cycle also builds on key principles from agile practices, particularly through its use of regular, structured team reflections.
 These sessions give teams space to pause, review what they have learned, recognise progress and identify what needs to shift.
 Like agile retrospectives, they are designed to energise and align the group, helping people spot small wins and uncover meaningful patterns.

 Research by Junker et al. (2025) shows that agile methods such as sprint planning and iterative reflection significantly boost team engagement, especially in complex environments.
 Regular reflection allows teams to improve how they work, strengthen shared ownership, and deepen learning.
-Over time, this builds a culture where learning is embedded, improvement feels achievable and team performance grows from within.[12]
+Over time, this builds a culture where learning is embedded and improvement feels achievable.

 Reflection session in the Impact Learning Cycle

-Start by inviting each person to share what they tried or applied during the cycle.
+Start by asking each person to share what they put into practice during the cycle.
 Explore what difference it made to their work, decisions or collaboration.
 Highlight which practices gained traction and identify those that may need further support.

 At the same time, take a step back and look for recurring themes, challenges or areas of strength.
-Notice where energy naturally gathers, such as mindset shifts, improvements in tools, or enhanced collaboration and consider what these patterns reveal about the team’s evolving needs.
+Notice where energy naturally gathers, such as in mindset shifts, improved tools, or stronger collaboration.
+Then consider what these patterns reveal about the team’s evolving needs.

 This is a form of process reflection, where the focus is not only on what happened but also on why it worked.
 These discussions deepen understanding, support collaborative problem-solving and align the team’s learning with broader improvements in how they work.
 Use these shared insights to guide and prioritise impactful learning choices in the next cycle.